MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

 ## Key Result

-**XGBoost delivered the strongest overall performance**, achieving approximately **25 to 31 percent reduction in RMSE relative to naive baselines**.
+**XGBoost delivered the strongest overall performance**, achieving approximately **25 to 31 percent reduction in RMSE relative to naive baselines**, alongside a **46 to 47 percent reduction in systematic under-forecast bias** under rolling-origin evaluation.

-This improvement directly enhances short-term planning reliability in volatile demand environments where large forecast misses drive disproportionate operational cost.
+These improvements enhance short-term planning reliability and strengthen demand calibration in volatile, spike-driven retail environments where large forecast misses drive disproportionate operational cost.

 ---